ylc-bank-project/bank_project/README.md

 step 3 of 5:
-enter company name: Taco Electric now enter account number: #make something up
-*Aaron can we have a picture of an elecric bill with arrow to the “account# " here for an example of where to find your account #?
+enter company name: Taco Electric now enter account/bill number: #make something up *Aaron can we have a picture of an elecric bill with arrow to the “account# " here for an example of where to find your account #?

 Continue button